megharana/challenge_Apostek/README.md

 0 index : In this type of query you have to find the nearest left and nearest right element from position  in the array whose value is .
 1 index : In this type of query you need to change the value at positon  to  if its previous value is 0 or else leave it unchanged.

-#Important Note :
+# Important Note :
 If there is no position with value 1 on the left side of any index in query then print -1 instead of left index and similarly if there is no value 1 in right side of the value index in that query then print -1 in place of the answer for right element.

-#Sample Input
+# Sample Input
 7 4

 1 0 0 0 1 0 1

 0 1

 0 5

 1 2

 0 2

-#Sample Output
+# Sample Output
 0 4

 4 6

 0 4

-#Explanation
+# Explanation

 The First query is 0 1.
 So the nearest 1 in left side from index 1 is element at index 0 and in right side the element is at index 4.